Azure-Samples/openai-end-to-end-baseline/README.md

 The following steps are required to deploy the infrastructure from the command line.

-1. In your command-line tool where you have the Azure CLI and Bicep installed, navigate to the root directory of this repository (AppServicesRI)
+1. In your bash shell (or VSCode session) with Azure CLI and Bicep installed, navigate to the root directory of this repository (AppServicesRI)

-1. Login and set subscription if it is needed
+1. Login and set subscription

 ```bash
 az login
 az account set --subscription xxxxx
 ```

-1. Obtain App gateway certificate
+1. Obtain the App gateway certificate
    Azure Application Gateway support for secure TLS using Azure Key Vault and managed identities for Azure resources.
 This configuration enables end-to-end encryption of the network traffic using standard TLS protocols.
-For production systems you use a publicly signed certificate backed by a public root certificate authority (CA).
-Here, we are going to use a self signed certificate for demonstrational purposes.
+For production systems, you should use a publicly signed certificate backed by a public root certificate authority (CA).
+Here, we will use a self-signed certificate for demonstrational purposes.

-   - Set a variable for the domain that will be used in the rest of this deployment.
+   - Set a variable for the domain used in the rest of this deployment.

      ```bash
      export DOMAIN_NAME_APPSERV_BASELINE="contoso.com"